Dane Scarlett: Club career

 Scarlett was part of the Tottenham Hotspur Under-18s team in the 2019–20 season; however, the season ended prematurely for him after he sustained a knee injury.
 He started playing with the first team in pre-season friendly matches in August 2020 and returned to the Under-18s at the start of the 2020–21 season.
 He scored ten goals and made three assists in eight games; four goals, three of them headers, were scored on 21 November in a 7–0 win over Southampton.

-He first appeared on the first-team bench at White Hart Lane in a UEFA Europa League game against Ludogorets Razgrad on 26 November, and he made his debut after coming on as a substitute for Lucas Moura.
+He first appeared on the first-team bench at Tottenham Hotspur Stadium in a UEFA Europa League game against Ludogorets Razgrad on 26 November, and he made his debut after coming on as a substitute for Lucas Moura.
 At the age of 16 years and 247 days, this made him the youngest player to have appeared in a senior first-team competitive game for Tottenham, beating the previous record held by John Bostock.
 The record lasted until 10 January 2021 when Alfie Devine made his debut at the age of 16 years and 163 days.
 On 12 January 2021, Scarlett scored five goals for the Under-18 team in a 6–2 win over Newport County in the FA Youth Cup.
 He made his Premier League debut on 7 February 2021, coming off the bench during stoppage time against West Bromwich Albion.
 Manager José Mourinho said, "I wanted to be the one to put him on in a Premier League match.
 Because I know that he will be somebody in a few years."
 On 24 February, he became the youngest player to make an assist in the Europa League since Kylian Mbappé in a 4–0 win against Wolfsberger AC, teeing up Carlos Vinícius for the goal.
 On 28 March 2021, Scarlett signed his first professional contract with Tottenham Hotspur.

 Having enjoyed a promising pre-season, Scarlett was seen as having "big, big expectations" by new manager Nuno Espírito Santo.
 Scarlett made his first start for Spurs on 19 August 2021 in the inaugural UEFA Europa Conference League competition, playing in a 1–0 defeat to Paços de Ferreira.
 New manager Antonio Conte said that Scarlett was "the best prospect from the academy" in February 2022.
 The following month, Conte urged the player to show patience with his lack of game time as he had noticed that he was "improving a lot".
 He played seven first-team games for Spurs during the 2021–22 season, after which Scarlett signed a new contract to run until 2026.